benbahrenburg/benCoding.Map/documentation/index.md

 map.addKML({
     path:'MID_SIZED_SAMPLE.kml', //Path to your KML file
     flyTo:false, //Will set your zoom to show all of your points added (false by default)
+    tag:41, //Integer value used as the tag for all overlays and annotations.
     //Contains all of the details used to process overlays from your KML file overlayInfo:{
         title:'my kml batch key', //This identifies all of the overlay elements in your kml file.
-This is also used for delete or query operations. alpha:0.5, //Alpha value of your overlays
+Can be used during delete alpha:0.5, //Alpha value of your overlays
         lineWidth:1.2, //Line Width of your overlays
         strokeColor:'#000', //Stroke Color of your overlays